LMOD: A Large Multimodal Ophthalmology Dataset and Benchmark for Large Vision-Language Models: Benchmarking Results

 In this section, we justified the design of our benchmark from two perspectives: (1) feasibility and (2) intricacy.
 These results demonstrated that existing LVLMs faced significant challenges in handling ophthalmic images, even when exposed to medical literature or fine-tuned on relevant datasets.

 \textbf{Feasibility}.
 We demonstrated that our proposed benchmark was feasible, as evidenced by the results in Table~\ref{tab:cnn_results}.
 We showed that supervised neural networks could effectively address both anatomical recognition and diagnosis analysis tasks.
 For anatomical recognition, we cropped each region and assigned a corresponding label, formulating the task as a multi-class classification problem.
 For diagnosis analysis, the input consisted of the entire image, with binary labels for glaucoma detection or 4-class labels for MH staging.
 As shown in Table~\ref{tab:cnn_results}, the classifiers achieved accuracies far above random baselines, justifying the feasibility of our dataset and task formulation.
-See supplement for neural network details.

 \textbf{Intricacy}.
 The poor performance of existing LVLMs on \dataset was not due to the absence of ophthalmic images during pretraining.
 As shown in Table~\ref{tab:performance_comparison}, LLaVA-Med performed poorly on both anatomical recognition and diagnostic tasks.
 However, LLaVA-Med had been pre-trained on PubMed, which included extensive medical literature, likely covering ophthalmology topics.
 More directly, when we presented LLaVA-Med with an optical coherence tomography (OCT) image and a color fundus photograph (CFP), the model correctly identified the image types as ophthalmic images and described the medical conditions, although the diagnoses were incorrect.